 Poland, Czechoslovakia, the

 German Democratic Republic

 and England, makes it impossible for her to accept speaking

 engagements in the United

 JANUARY, 1961

 Her annual cross country, West

 Coast Tour will be arranged

 MARCH & APRIL, 1961

 Address all inquiries to

-THE NATIONAL GUARDIAN

 197 E. 4th St., N.Y.
 9, Box 1

 States until

 for

+In 1947 when that year's

+civil rights bill was before the

+committee, Smith left townrumor has it he went back to

+Virginia to see about one of

-tion of Jewish Women, told of (2) On two Wednesdays each her organization's efforts to get month - calendar Wednesdays Wagner to withdraw Rockwell's -other committee chairmen can were exercising our right of without approval of the committee.
+of the Emma Lazarus Federation of Jewish Women, told of (2) On two Wednesdays each her organization's efforts to get month - calendar Wednesdays -other committee chairmen can Wagner to withdraw Rockwell's call out their particular bills speaking permit.
+She said, "We were exercising our right of without approval of the committee.
 But if they do so, the petition under the first amend-bill must be debated and voted ment."

 Dr. Corliss Lamont, who on that same day.
-There are so chaired the meeting read a many committees with legislation filed away in the Rules statement adopted by the Na-Committee that each chairman tional Council of ECLC in deto use this privilege. liberties for everyone.
+There are so many committees with legislachaired the meeting read a tion filed away in the Rules statement adopted by the National Council of ECLC in de-Committee that each chairman coln Brigade have appealed to gets about two chances a year fense of its position of civil to use this privilege. liberties for everyone.

-Eastlands."

 (3) A committee chairman can Also speaking in support of call out his bill if he can get a the ECLC policy were Dr. Clark two-thirds majority vote from Foreman, director of ECLC; Dr. for all 6,000 political prisoners the House to do so.
-This is about Royal W. France, secretary of as easy as "beating the Yankees | the National Lawyers Guild and Weiss button?
-Send 15 cents pealed to other delegation heads four straight games in a World Prof. David Haber of Rutgers Series without bats," says the University.
+This is about Royal W. France, secretary of as easy as "beating the Yankees the National Lawyers Guild and four straight games in a World Prof. David Haber of Rutgers Series without bats," says the University.

 Advertisement

-Wagner's action against Rockwell were the same "as those
+he labor force the way the aways or depression.
+Operate teen-agers do." them under charge of commit-Long-term prospects for em- | tees elected by the workers.

 Advertisement